Program Director

 Debra London, MD

-Debra London, M.D. is is a Geriatric Psychiatrist for the Ventura County Behavioral Health Outpatient Clinics.
+Dr. Debra London is a Geriatric Psychiatrist for the Ventura County Behavioral Health Outpatient Clinics.
 She received her MD degree from the Medical College of Wisconsin in 1984 and completed her residency in Psychiatry at Albert Einstein Medical Center, Philadelphia, PA in 1988.
 Additionally, she has had specialty training in psychedelic-assisted psychotherapy, ketamine-assisted psychotherapy, mindfulness-based cognitive therapy, eye movement desensitization reprocessing, and acupuncture.
 She is board-certified in General Psychiatry.

 Megha Miglani, MD